uoguelph-mlrg/theano_alexnet/README.md

 Here we do not set device to gpu in THEANO_FLAGS.
 Instead, users should control which GPU(s) to use in spec_1gpu.yaml and spec_2gpu.yaml.

+To cleanup unclosed sockets, use `netstat -ltnp` to check the PID of the processes opening them, and `kill -9 {PID}` to close them.
+Use `CUDA_VISIBLE_DEVICES=2,3` to use a second group of two-GPU training on the same host if it has >=4 GPUs.

 ### Pretrained AlexNet

 Pretrained AlexNet weights and configurations can be found at [pretrained/alexnet](https://github.com/uoguelph-mlrg/theano_alexnet/tree/master/pretrained/alexnet)